 - Appeals Registration Forms can be requested from the Admissions Officer by emailing firstname.lastname@example.org after 1st March 2022 - please note the school will be closed for the Easter holidays from 11th – 22nd April inclusive, therefore it would be advisable to request your appeal pack where possible before the Easter break.

 - Deadline to submit appeals: 3:00 pm on Wednesday 27th April 2022.

-- Deadline for submitting an additional paperwork: midnight on Thursday 6th May 2021.
+- Deadline for submitting any additional paperwork: noon on Monday 9th May 2022.

 - Dates of Appeal Hearings: Denmark Road High School Appeal hearings will take place between May and July (final details to be confirmed 10 days before)

 Please note that the admissions test itself is designed, set, marked and administered externally by the Centre for Evaluation and Monitoring (CEM), based at Durham University.
 As such, Denmark Road High School hold very little information on individual test scores.
 However, if your child has not achieved a qualifying standard and you require confirmation of your child’s ‘ranking’ in the results for Denmark Road High School we can provide this; please email your request to email@example.com giving your child’s full name and date of birth.
 We would be grateful if you could avoid telephoning the Admissions Office at this very busy time; we will endeavour to answer all email enquiries within 5 school days.